Embeddings of $L^p$-operator algebras: Introduction

 A particularly important class of examples is provided by $L^p$-operator algebras associated with \'etale groupoids.
 Groupoids offer a flexible framework that simultaneously encodes topology, dynamics, and geometry, and they have proved to be a powerful tool in the theory of C*-algebras.
 In the $L^p$-context, groupoid algebras provide a large and tractable supply of examples that generalize both group $L^p$-operator algebras and algebras arising from dynamical systems.
 Moreover, many constructions that are familiar from the C*-theory admit meaningful analogs in this setting.
 In particular, the presence of a canonical diagonal subalgebra and its normalizers allows one to associate a Weyl groupoid to any $L^p$-operator algebra (see \cite{ChoGarThi_rigidity_2021}), extending Renault's reconstruction theory in the setting of Cartan subalgebras.
 These extensions provide a bridge between the associated $L^p$-operator algebras and the underlying dynamics of the groupoid, which in the case $p\neq 2$ tend to be more rigid than what can be expected for C*-algebras.

 In order to better understand a given class of Banach algebras, it is natural to study what the possible subalgebras of a given algebra are.
-This leads to the problem of \emph{embeddability}: given a Banach algebra $A$, one seeks to understand whether $A$ embeds into a better understood or more rigid algebra, and what such an embedding reveals about the structure of $A$.
-In the setting of C*-algebras, embedding theorems have had a profound impact, most notably Kirchberg's theorem asserting that every separable exact C*-algebra embeds unitally into the Cuntz algebra $\mathcal{O}_2$, and the more recent result, due to Schafhauser, characterizing those UCT C*-algebras that embed into an AF-algebra \cite{Sch_AFemb_2020}.
+This leads to the problem of \emph{embeddability}: Given a Banach algebra $A$, one seeks to understand whether $A$ embeds into a better understood or more rigid algebra, and what such an embedding reveals about the structure of $A$.
+In the setting of C*-algebras, embedding theorems have had a profound impact, most notably Kirchberg's theorem asserting that every separable, exact, unital C*-algebra embeds unitally into the Cuntz algebra $\mathcal{O}_2$, and the more recent result, due to Schafhauser, characterizing those UCT C*-algebras that embed into an AF-algebra \cite{Sch_AFemb_2020}.
 These results, together with some predecessors, have influenced large parts of the modern classification program and have inspired analogous questions for other classes of algebras.
-For example, the failure of a counterpart to Kirchberg's $\Ot$-embedding theorem for $\mathbb{Z}$-algebras has been explored in \cite{BroSor_L2_2016}, where it is shown that $L_{2,\mathbb{Z}}\otimes L_{2,\mathbb{Z}}$ does not embed into $L_{2,\mathbb{Z}}$.
+For example, the failure of a counterpart to Kirchberg's $\Ot$-embedding theorem for $\mathbb{Z}$-algebras has been explored in \cite{BroSor_L2_2016}, where it is shown that the Leavitt algebra $L_{2,\mathbb{Z}}$ does not contain its tensor square $L_{2,\mathbb{Z}}\otimes L_{2,\mathbb{Z}}$ unitally.

 In contrast, embedding problems for $L^p$-operator algebras remain far less understood.
 The absence of adjoints and the absence of techniques available for Hilbert spaces produce significant technical obstacles, and many arguments from the C*-setting simply do not generalize.
 Nevertheless, recent progress has shown that groupoid methods can be adapted effectively to the $L^p$-framework, allowing one to prove striking rigidity and reconstruction results under suitable hypotheses.
 This suggests that embeddability questions for $L^p$-operator algebras should be approachable through a careful analysis of the canonical diagonal subalgebra, normalizers, or the topological full group, among others.